dbastosdev/dbastosdev/README.md

 # Welcome!

-:computer:  Graduated in Engineering.
+:computer:  Graduated in Electrical Engineering.
 I'm a student of Systems Analysis and Development at SENAC.

 :house_with_garden:  I code from RJ | Brazil.